KLE University's College of Pharmacy

-KLE University's College Of Pharmacy (KLESCOPH) is private institute for higher education in pharmacy in Hubli, Karnataka, India.
+KLE University's College Of Pharmacy (KLESCOPH) is a private institute for higher education in pharmacy in Hubli, Karnataka, India.
 It was established in 1985 by the KLE Society.

 Accreditation

 KLESCOPH College is affiliated under Rajiv Gandhi University of Health Sciences, (RGUHS) Karnataka.
 All Programs (Bachelor of Pharmacy, Master of Pharmacy and Doctorate) are approved by All India Council of Technical Education, an accreditation agency for higher education.

 Ranking

-KLE University's College Of Pharmacy was ranked 37 in the National Institutional Ranking Framework (NIRF) pharmacy ranking 2020.
+KLE University's College Of Pharmacy was ranked 42nd in the National Institutional Ranking Framework (NIRF) pharmacy ranking in 2024.